pip-services/pip-services-docs/content/en/node/expressions/variants/abstract_variant_operations.md

 #### not
-Performs NOT operation for a variant.
+Performs the NOT operation for a variant.

 > `public` not(value: [Variant](../variant)): [Variant](../variant)